Car Accident Lawyers in Greenville, SC

 If you’re reading this and have been injured in a South Carolina auto accident, you may still be wondering why you should hire a car accident lawyer at all, perhaps thinking it best to pursue the matter on your own.
 While that is certainly your prerogative, let’s explore a few reasons why hiring an experienced South Carolina accident lawyer can be so beneficial.

 First things first, a South Carolina car accident lawyer understands the law.
 Issues of negligence and fault can be confusing to understand for those without the benefit of a law school education.
 Beyond the complicated legal issues, there are also a range of court procedures, deadlines and filing regulations to contend with.
-Knowing your way around a courtroom is an invaluable benefit to those pursing a personal injury claim as judges and opposing counsel are likely not going to be willing to wait for you to play catch up.
+Knowing your way around a courtroom is an invaluable benefit to those pursing an injury claim as judges and opposing counsel are likely not going to be willing to wait for you to play catch up.